 Grouping a column of data breaks up the rows into sections which share a common trait.
 Each iteration of a group is a unique row in a data column.
 Grouping data allows you to easily identify rows with common factors.
 You can perform calculations on groups, such as counting the rows, or adding up the data in each iteration.

 Grouping data in an ExpressView

 Making a group

-To create a group from a column, use radial>up.
+To create a group from a column, use radial>up or right-click the column and select Group in the dropdown menu.
 This turns the data column into a group column, and organizes the other columns by each unique row in the group.
 Each row in the data column becomes a group section, or iteration, and the rows in other columns are grouped by the section which they are related.
 The group is also given a new color to distinguish it from the data rows.
 Remember to turn Live Data on to see your actual data and verify that this is the grouping you want.

-To ungroup a column, use radial>left.
+To ungroup a column, use radial>left or right-click and select Ungroup from the dropdown menu.
 This turns the group column back into a data column.